 • When you click on an area on the map, a pop up box appears and it allows you to view:

-• The name and code small area selected
+• The name and code of the small area (MSOA) selected

 • The percentage figure (for example the percentage of children overweight in the area) (Value)

-• Upper (Upper_CI) and lower (Lower_CI) confidence intervals for the percentage value
+• Upper and lower 95% confidence intervals for the percentage value

 • The number of people counted within the indicator (for example the total number of children measured as overweight) and the denominator (total children measured)